CalebGriffin089/Assignment/README.md

 ## Parameters:
 -	username (string): The username of the user to be deleted.
 ## Return Values:
-1. Error reading the file:
-    - {  "error": "Internal server error (file)" }
-2. Corrupted file data:
+-	Missing username:
-    - {  "error": "Corrupted (file) data" }
+    -	{ "error": "Missing username" }
-3. User not found:
+-	User not found:
     -	{ "success": false, "message": "User not found" }
-4. Error writing to the file:
-    - {  "error": "Failed to update (file)" }
-5. On success:
+-	Success:
+    -	{ "success": true, "message": "User deleted and removed from all groups" }
+-	Internal server error:
-    - {  "error": "Failed to update users.txt" }
+    -	{ "error": "Internal server error" }

 ## How it Works:
-1. Read users file
-    - Read and parse the users file
-2. Finds the user and removes
-    - Finds the user index in the users file and removes them
-3. Reads the groups file
-    - Read and parse the groups file
-4. Remove user from groups they are in
-    - Checks all groups in the groups file and removes the user from the members array of each group
+Deletes the user document from the users collection, then removes the username from all members arrays in both groups and channels collections to ensure the user is fully removed from the system.

-5. Update users file
-    - Update the new users file
-6. Update groups file
+# editProfile:
+## Method:
+-	HTTP POST
+## Endpoint:
+-	/api/editProfile
+## Parameters:
-    - Update the new groups file
+-	img (string): The filename of the new profile image.
+-	username (string): The username of the user whose profile image is being updated.
+## Return Values:
+-	Missing parameters:
+    -	{ "error": "No Image or Username" }
+-	Success:
+    -	{ "success": true, "message": "Profile Image Updated" }
+-	Internal server error:
+    -	{ "error": "Internal server error" }
+## How It works:
+Updates the specified user’s profile image URL in the users collection, linking it to the new image filename provided.

 # getAdmin:
 ## Method: